liormizr/s3path/docs/interface.rst

 VersionedS3Path(\*pathsegments, version_id)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-\*New in s3path version 0.5.0

 A subclass of `S3Path`_ and `PureVersionedS3Path`_, this class represents a concrete path of the AWS S3 Service for buckets in which `S3 versioning`_ is enabled.
 All actions use `boto3`_ as the SKD for AWS S3 Service:

 .. code:: python